Raksha-Cloud/CloudFormationTemplate_AWS/README.md

 # infrastructure
-#instructions for setting up your infrastructure using CloudFormation b
+#instructions for setting up your infrastructure using CloudFormation b s